diegobit/DRIPS/docs/RFC-CCS.md

 This protocol provides two features:

  - *ACQUISITION:*
-   to know the non-detectable information from the visual subsystem of the cars in the vicinity, such as their model and their turn intention;
+   to acquire the information which is not detectable by the visual subsystem of the cars in the proximity, such as their model and their turn intention;
  - *ASSOCIATION:*
    to associate a node from which a message from the network has been received with a car detected with the visual subsystem.